José Juan Macías: Youth

 On 25 October 2018, Macías was called up by Diego Ramírez to participate in the 2018 CONCACAF U-20 Championship.
 He scored 10 goals in the tournament, including 4 against Aruba, winning him the Golden Boot of the tournament.
 As Mexico would finish runner-up in the tournament, he was listed in the Best XI of the tournament.
 In April 2019, Macías was included in the 21-player squad to represent Mexico at the U-20 World Cup in Poland.

 Macías was included in the final roster that participated at the 2018 Toulon Tournament.
 He would go on to appear in three matches as Mexico finished runners-up.

 Macías was included in the final roster that participated in the 2018 Central American and Caribbean Games.
 He appeared in two group stage matches as Mexico finished last in their group with one point.

 Macías was called up by Jaime Lozano to participate at the 2020 CONCACAF Olympic Qualifying Championship, scoring one goal in four appearances, where Mexico won the competition.
 He was in the final roster for 2020 Summer Olympics but withdrew due to injury, being subsequently replaced by Adrián Mora.

 Senior

-On 2 October 2019, Macías earned his first cap with the senior national team in a friendly match against Trinidad and Tobago, scoring on his debut in the team's 2–0 victory.
+On 2 October 2019, under Gerardo Martino, Macías earned his first cap with the senior national team in a friendly match against Trinidad and Tobago, scoring on his debut in the team's 2–0 victory.
 A couple of days later, he would score in both 2019–20 CONCACAF Nations League fixtures.
 The first against Bermuda, scoring his first brace with the national team winning 5–1, and the second against Panama, coming on as a substitute to help break a 1–1 deadlock, scoring Mexico's second goal in an eventual 3–1 victory.